-&lt;sup>81 See list of harms identified on pp. 22-23 of IHREC, Advisory Paper to the Interdepartmental Group on the Government's Planned Development of a 'Restorative Recognition Scheme for former residents of Mother and Baby Homes and County Homes' (April 2021).
+81 See list of harms identified on pp. 22-23 of IHREC, Advisory Paper to the Interdepartmental Group on the Government's Planned Development of a 'Restorative Recognition Scheme for former residents of Mother and Baby Homes and County Homes' (April 2021).

-&lt;sup>82 The harms identified are: Loss of Mother Child Relationship; Psychological Abuse; Lack of Proper Vetting; Withholding of personal Information; Work undertaken without payment; Physical/Sexual Abuse; Unspecified abusive treatment; Lack of Education; Arbitrary detention/coercive control; Stigma and discrimination; Loss of Father/Sibling/Extended Family Relationships; Violation of Human Rights; Racial Profiling/Suppression of Ethnic Identity; Health Issues related to Lack of Info; Neglect; Non-Consensual Participation in Vaccine Trials; Loss of Nationality and Heritage.
-See OAK, Report of the findings of the consultation with survivors of mother and baby homes and county homes: March-April 2021 (May 2021, submitted to the Interdepartmental Group) n.
+82 The harms identified are: Loss of Mother Child Relationship; Psychological Abuse; Lack of Proper Vetting; Withholding of personal Information; Work undertaken without payment; Physical/Sexual Abuse; Unspecified abusive treatment; Lack of Education; Arbitrary detention/coercive control; Stigma and discrimination; Loss of Father/Sibling/Extended Family Relationships; Violation of Human Rights; Racial Profiling/Suppression of Ethnic Identity; Health Issues related to Lack of Info; Neglect; Non-Consensual Participation in Vaccine Trials; Loss of Nationality and Heritage.
+See OAK, Report of the findings of the consultation with survivors of mother and baby homes and county homes: March-April 2021 (May 2021, submitted to the Interdepartmental Group) p.
 29

-Reparations are: length of time in institution and work without payment; the harms partially provided for are: psychological trauma and harm, physical harm and injury, and discrimination including racial and ethnic abuse.
+83 Correspondence from OAK to IHREC noted that the harms provided for in the provision of financial reparations are: length of time in institution and work without payment; the harms partially provided for are: psychological trauma and harm, physical harm and injury, and discrimination including racial and ethnic abuse.
 See also OAK, Opening Statement to the Joint Committee on Children, Equality, Disability, Integration and Youth on the provisions of the General Scheme of the Mother and Baby Institutions Payments Scheme Bill 2022: Delivered by Mary Lou O'Kennedy on 24th Mary 2022; OAK, Submission to the Joint Committee on Children, Equality, Disability, Integration and Youth On The General Scheme of a Mother and Baby Institutions Payment Scheme Bill 2022 (May 2022).

-payment reflect both pecuniary and non-pecuniary harm.
-The Commission considers that 'harm', for the purposes of redress, should be defined inclusively and informed by relevant human rights and equality standards.
-Guidance on the list of harms which would be eligible for an individualised assessment can be taken from the harms identified in the communication from the UN experts to the State, the views of participants in the OAK consultation report and IHREC's advisory paper to the IDG.
-The identification of the specific harms to be included in the additional categories should be done in consultation with survivors and their representative groups.
+payment reflect both pecuniary and non-pecuniary harm.84 The Commission considers that 'harm', for the purposes of redress, should be defined inclusively and informed by relevant human rights and equality standards.85 Guidance on the list of harms which would be eligible for an individualised assessment can be taken from the harms identified in the communication from the UN experts to the State, the views of participants in the OAK consultation report and IHREC's advisory paper to the IDG.86 The identification of the specific harms to be included in the additional categories should be done in consultation with survivors and their representative groups.
 Survivors should also be consulted on how harm should be assessed and a payment determined.